bluetoother/ble-shepherd/README.md

         | name     | String | required  | characteristic name            |
         | params   | Array  | required  | characteristic parameters      |
         | types    | Array  | required  | characteristic parameters type |
-        * `params`: The Characteristic value will be parsed into an object with keys given in this array.
-The built-in parser will parse the payload according to the given keys in order.
+        * `params`: The Characteristic value will be parsed into an object according to the keys orderly given in this array.
-        * `types`: An array used to type each data in the params array.
-The order of entries in types and params array should be exactly matched.
+        * `types`: An array to indicate the data type of each entry in `params` array.
+The order of entries in `types` and `params` array should be exactly matched.

-        (Note: Neither name nor uuid conflict with a public Characteristic or a registered Characteristic.)
+        (Note: Make sure that your `name` and `uuid` won't conflict with a public Characteristic or a registered Characteristic.)

 * Example
     * Register service definations
     ```js
     central.regGattDefs('service', [
-        { name: 'SimpleKeys', uuid: '0xffe0' },
+        { name: 'SimpleKeys', uuid: '0xffe0' },     // 'SimpleKeys' is any string you like to name your Service
         { name: 'Accelerometer', uuid: '0xffa0' }
     ]);
     ```